vandhanavvishnu/Jenkins-Docker-Github-Assignment/README.md

 #### 9. Configure Jenkins Build Script
 #### 10. Verify Build and Deployment:
 - Commit changes to GitHub and ensure Jenkins automatically builds and deploys the Docker image.

-## Screenshot of the Jenkins project and Build status: